Mukakamanzi Beatha

 Mukakamanzi Beatha (born in Gasabo District) is a Rwandan actress.
 One of the most popular actresses in Rwanda, Beatha is best known in Giramata film as 'Giramata's mother' and in City maid as Nick's mother.

 Personal life

 Beatha Mukakamanzi was born in Gatsibo District.

-She married in 1983 and is a mother of 6 children and 4 grand children.
-Her children are Intore Masamba, Jules Sentore and Cecile Kayirebwa are most popular singers in Rwandan culture.
+She got married in 1983 and is a mother of 6 children and 4 grand children.

 Career

 Her maiden film acting came through the film The Deadly Spear.
 After the film, she acted in several popular films such as Rwasibo, Intare y’Ingore, Giramata n’izindi, It's Not the End, Dreams, Enemy of Love, Conclusion, and Make Milk.
-Then she joined with the popular television series City Maid.
+She then joined the popular television series City Maid.